msi-ris/Tutorials/rnaseq_cmd.md

 STAR.
 STAR requires that you build a special index for each read length that you wish to align, so we cannot provide general instructions here.
-Kallisto can be used for transcript quantification, but is not a general purpose alignment tool for epxression analysis - you should only use Kallisto if your reads and reference genome have **very few** expected sequence differences.
+Kallisto can be used for transcript quantification, but is not a general purpose alignment tool for expression analysis - you should only use Kallisto if your reads and reference genome have **very few** expected sequence differences.
 Most studies fall outside of this case, so we do not recommend it for general RNAseq analyses.
 Several packages and statistical models exist for identifying